trondarild/LeabraLite/README.md

 # LeabraLite
-A processing port and modification of the Leabra neural modeling framework
+A processing port and modification of the Leabra neural modeling framework.
+Based on a python port of Leabra 8.0 (TODO add link)

 ## Modifications
 1. Connection class is abstract, and is implemented by